 In order to maintain health queens should not be over bred and should be given ample time to recover from the stress of pregnancy and lactation, especially after a large litter.

-Although a number of serious defects have manifested in other breeds to date there is little or no evidence of any genetic disorders in Russian cats.
+Although a number of serious defects have manifested in other breeds, to date there has been little evidence of any major genetic problems associated with Russian cats.
+A small number of cases of luxating patella have been reported in Russian cats.
 HCM is not generally associated with Russians though it may be present in some European lines.
 Flat-chested kittens are very rare in Russian litters but have been produced on occasion.